lviggiano/www.aeonbits.org/about.md

 Hi!

-I'm Luigi, I born in 1977 and I work a software developer since 1998.
+I'm Luigi, I born in 1977 and I work as software developer since 1998.
+I have strong experience on the Java ecosystem.

 If you are looking for my cv, you can find it [here](../docs/luigi_viggiano.pdf).
 References available upon request.